 If you're happy to accept the greater risks, we think investing in UK small and mid-sized companies can add some excellent long-term growth potential to your portfolio.
 With the added volatility though, you should invest in these companies as part of a diversified portfolio providing it fits your needs and objectives.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

 The fund reviews below are provided for your interest but are not a guide to how you should invest.
 For more information, please refer to the Key Investor Information for the specific fund.
 Remember all investments can fall as well as rise in value so you could get back less than you invest.
 Past performance is not a guide to the future.

 There is a tiered charge to hold funds on the HL platform.
 It is a maximum of 0.45% a year - view our charges.
 These fund ideas are reviewed and updated periodically to ensure they match our latest views.
 Remember investing in smaller companies is higher risk than investing in larger companies.

 Source for performance figures: Financial Express.

 The fund specialises in medium-sized UK businesses.
 The manager considers both the economic outlook and the pros and cons of individual businesses when choosing which companies to invest in.

-The fund aims to mirror the performance of the FTSE 250 index as closely as possible.
-It does this by investing in the same companies and in the same proportion as the index.
+The fund aims to track the performance of the FTSE 250 including investment trusts index as closely as possible.

 Please note the research updates are not personal recommendations to trade.
 If you are unsure of the suitability of an investment for your circumstances please seek advice.
 Remember all investments can fall as well as rise in value so investors could get back less than they invest.